Vyral/base-template/_posts/2020-06-22-what-are-the-most-important-takeaways-from-todays-market.md

 The market is incredibly resilient.
 I have 30 years of experience in real estate, and I must say that **this is the most active I’ve seen the market**—that includes 2007 when activity peaked.
 For homes under $350,000, it is still a seller’s market, but as you exceed $350,000, there’s a clear shift toward a buyer’s market.
 While the type of market you may experience depends on location and price point now more than ever, we’re still seeing plenty of multiple offers $10,000 to $30,000 above asking price.
 Why are people bidding homes up like this?&nbsp;

 The answer: Interest rates are historically low.
 Now is a phenomenal time to lock in a 30-year mortgage.
 At the time of this recording, those rates were at 2.75%.
-If someone offers $10,000 above list price on a home, how much would you guess that alters his monthly payment? $80? $100?
+If someone offers $10,000 above list price on a home, how much would you guess that alters their monthly payment? $80? $100?
 Nope—just $41 per month.
 So if someone is trying to secure a dream home for their family to spend the next 30 years in, paying $10,000 over asking price is reasonable.&nbsp;

 If you own a home, **it’s also a great time to refinance.** Rates are slightly higher on the refinance side, but I have clients who took out 30-year mortgages just a few years ago and are refinancing to 15-year mortgages at 2.75%, and their payments are staying the same.
 That’s right—they’ve knocked five or 10 years off of their mortgages without an increase in monthly payments\!